Improved AI-generated Solar Farside Magnetograms by STEREO and SDO Data Sets and Their Release: DATA RELEASE

 Here we first release the AISFMs at the \href{http://sdo.kasi.re.kr}{KDC for SDO} (\url{http://sdo.kasi.re.kr}).
 The names of AISFMs 3.0 A and B recorded in the AI-generated data browse are \textsf{aisfm\_v3\_stereo\_a} and \textsf{aisfm\_v3\_stereo\_b}, respectively.
 There are 7913 AISFMs A from 2011 January 1 to 2021 June 30, and 2890 AISFMs B from 2011 January 10 to 2014 September 27 with 6 hour cadence.
 When the model inputs from the STEREO and the SDO have poor quality data, we do not produce the AISFMs.
 The number of AISFMs A for 2015 is smaller than the number of those for other years, because the contact with STEREO A was interrupted as it passed behind the Sun.

 The AISFMs 3.0 are saved in the Flexible Image Transport System (FITS) format \citep{pence2010}.
 The data have $1024 \times 1024$ pixels and the solar radius is fixed at 450 pixels.
 The data outside the solar radius are filled with Not-a-Number (NaN) values like those of SDO/HMI magnetograms.
 The data inside the solar radius represent magnetic fields along the LOS to the STEREO A or B. The coordinate information of the STEREO is stored into the FITS header keywords (see more details in Appendix \ref{sec:header}).
-We also provide example codes to understand the AISFMs at \url{https://github.com/JeongHyunJin/AISFM3.0}.
+We also provide example codes to understand the AISFMs at \url{https://github.com/JeongHyunJin/AISFM3.0}, and the codes are archived on Zenodo at \url{https://doi.org/10.5281/zenodo.6668571}.